 Transport is a hugely complex activity, impacting on every one of us in our daily lives.
-In a sense, we are all transport stakeholders.
-Whether that means traveling to your job every day or flying to your vacation spot, transportation is essential to each of us in many different ways.
+In a sense, we are all transport stakeholders-we all have an involvement with the transport industry in some way or another.
+Whether it means travelling to your job every day or flying to your holiday spot, transportation is essential to each of us in many different ways.

 The key task for the tourism sector is to comprehend and present the vital importance of adequate transport links to destinations – recognising the appropriate modes of travel for the different types of journeys – and to advocate a proper understanding of those links and the value that they have to local economies among the transport policy and planning community.